Visiting Fellowships

 Are Visiting Fellows entitled to free meals?

 Fellows are entitled to twenty free meals per calendar month, funded out of College Trust Fund income.
-The equivalent of £259 is uploaded on the Fellow’s University card, using the Upay online system.
+The equivalent of £270 is uploaded on the Fellow’s University card, using the Upay online system.
 The allowance covers normal lunches, suppers and dinners, but not College Feasts, which are charged at cost.
 Fellows can also use their allowance to pay for one other person.
-There is a drinks charge for all attendees at Formal Dinners; this covers wine and a range of soft drinks.
+There is a drinks charge for all attendees at Formal Dinners to cover wine.
 The meals allowance does not cover the drinks charge and Visiting Fellows and students must upload sufficient credit before attending the dinner.

 Can membership privileges be shared between couples?